 Do a business name search on the Arizona Corporation Commission’s website to see if your desired name is available.
 If you find an available name and want to reserve it until you’re ready to file, you can pay a fee and complete a form on the Arizona Corporation Commission website or use ZenBusiness’s name reservation service to reserve your name for 120 days while you prepare your Articles of Incorporation.
 It’s also a good time to select an available web domain name so that your online presence remains consistent and easy to find.

-Find an Arizona statutory agent
+Step 2: Find an Arizona statutory agent

 Arizona law mandates that a registered agent, referred to as a statutory agent in Arizona, be appointed during the incorporation.
 Your agent must: